artemziz/ChatApp/README.md

 ChatApp

-1. npm run installAll
+1. npm install from /client
-2. npm start
+2. npm install from /server
+3. npm run dev from /server